codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

 ## Adding a kernel

-So far we have looked on how to add a new public facing function and how to instantiate it internally so that the linker can find it when compiling user code.
+So far we have looked at how to add a new public facing function and how to instantiate it internally so that the linker can find it when compiling user code.
 If the new operation can be implemented in terms of pre-existing operations, the job would be done, however, it is often the case that a new operation requires a new kernel to be implemented in order to perform some computation.